Home » What Causes Rats To Come in Your House?

 • Walnuts.

-Rats will come if you leave these lying around your kitchen or on the floor.
-Since rodents love nuts, many homeowners use them for bait when setting rat traps.
+Rats will come if you leave these foods in your kitchen or on the floor.
+Since rodents love nuts, many homeowners use them as bait when setting rat traps.

 Pet Food